 Ankylosing spondylitis often affects these joints:

-- the vertebrae in the lower back
+- the vertebrae, especially in your lower back

 - hip joints